 What I like most about the Etekcity Smart Scale.
 Is that it has an app that you can download where all of your metrics can be saved and tracked on your phone.
 You can see trends over the course of a couple of weeks, months, and or years.

-I hope that you enjoyed reading this blog post and found it helpful.
+I hope that you enjoyed reading this blog post, how often should you weigh yourself?
 If you have any questions feel free to comment down below.
+For more fitness tips see these other posts, The Benefits of Jumping Rope, How To Do A Pistol Squat, and What’s In My Gym Bag?